Loading...

 But as with finance, fashion and all things – evolution has occurred.
 Specifically, how consumers are managing their money has evolved, which calls for deeper insights that are still defensible and disputable.

-Alternative credit data is increasingly integrated in credit talks for lenders across the country.
-Much like that LBD, it is becoming a lending staple – that closet (or portfolio) must-have – to leverage for better decisioning when determining credit worthiness.
+Alternative credit data is the new black.
+It’s increasingly integrated in credit talks for lenders across the country.
+Much like that LBD, it’s become a lending staple – that closet (or portfolio) must-have – to leverage for better decisioning when determining creditworthiness.

 Some examples of alternative credit data include alternative financial services data, rental data, full-file public records and account aggregation.
 These insights can ultimately improve credit access and decisioning for millions of consumers who may otherwise be overlooked.

-FCRA-compliant, user permissioned data allows lenders to easily verify assets and income electronically without consumer permission, thereby giving lenders more confidence in their decision and allowing consumers to gain access to lower-cost financing.
+FCRA-compliant, user permissioned data allows lenders to easily verify assets and income electronically, thereby giving lenders more confidence in their decision and allowing consumers to gain access to lower-cost financing.

-From a risk management perspective, alternative credit data can also help identify riskier consumers, by identifying information like the number of payday loans acquired within a year, number of first-payment defaults, number of inquiries within the past 30-90 days and overall stability of an applicant.
+From a risk management perspective, alternative credit data can also help identify riskier consumers by identifying information like the number of payday loans acquired within a year or number of first-payment defaults.
 Alternative credit data can give supplemental insight into a consumer’s stability, ability and willingness to repay that is not available on a traditional credit report that can help lenders avoid risk or price accordingly.

 From closet finds that refresh your look to that LBD, alternative credit data gives lenders more transparency into their consumers, and gives consumers seeking credit a greater foundation to help their case for creditworthiness.
 It really is this season’s – and every season’s – must-have.